-Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental column in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of two years.
-Structures with an initial cost of \$100,000 are considered capital assets.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Capital assets, which include property, plant and equipment, are reported in the applicable governmental activities columns in the government-wide financial statements.
+Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of one (1) year.
 Donated capital assets are recorded at estimated fair market value at the date of donation.

-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
+The cost of normal maintenance and repairs that does not add to the value of the asset or materially extend asset life is not capitalized.